mwaraic/alislam/README.md

 # Alislam Q&A

 A Retrieval-Augmented Generation (RAG) question-and-answer application built with React, Hono, LangChain, Pinecone, and Google's Gemini AI.
-The app allows users to ask single questions and receive answers based on an Islamic knowledge base stored in Pinecone vector database.
+The app allows users to ask questions and receive streaming answers based on multiple Islamic knowledge bases stored in Pinecone vector database.

 ## Architecture

 - **Frontend**: React with TypeScript, Vite, and Tailwind CSS
 - **Backend**: Hono framework with LangChain for RAG implementation
-- **AI Model**: Google Gemini Pro for chat completions and embeddings
+- **AI Model**: Google Gemini 2.5 Flash Lite for chat completions and Gemini Embedding Exp for embeddings
 - **Vector Database**: Pinecone for document storage and retrieval
+- **Reranking**: Cohere Rerank for improved search relevance
 - **Deployment**: Cloudflare Workers for serverless backend and static hosting

 ## Features

-- 🤖 Single-turn Q&A powered by Gemini AI and RAG
+- 🤖 **Streaming Q&A** powered by Gemini AI and RAG with real-time token streaming
-- 🔍 Vector similarity search with Pinecone
+- 🔍 **Advanced Retrieval** with Cohere reranking for improved search relevance
+- 📚 **Multiple Book Collections** including Ruhani Khazain, Fiqh-ul-Masih, and Fiqh-ul-Ahmadiyya
-- 💨 Real-time responses with loading states
+- 💨 **Real-time responses** with streaming and loading states
-- 📱 Responsive design with modern UI
+- 📱 **Responsive design** with modern UI components
-- ⚡ Fast serverless deployment on Cloudflare
+- ⚡ **Fast serverless deployment** on Cloudflare
-- 🎨 Beautiful UI with Tailwind CSS and proper theming
+- 🎨 **Beautiful UI** with Tailwind CSS and proper theming
-- 📖 Islamic knowledge base integration
+- 🔗 **Source linking** with automatic new.alislam.org references
+- 📋 **Question templates** for common Islamic queries
+- 📄 **Rich content rendering** with markdown, tables, and code blocks

 ## Project Structure